-Last year the Town of DeWitt made improvements to and painted the 200,000 gallon water standpipe on Route 173 in Jamesville.
-There were 53 service and main repairs along with replacement of 10 fire hydrants.
-We have also continued to phase out the touch read meters, with radio read interpreters in residential and commercial accounts.
-We had 699 scheduled appointments with our residential customers last year.
-With those appointments we installed or repaired 371 radio read interpreters.
+Last year the Town of DeWitt made improvements to waterlines on North Ave, Taft Ave and Craige Street.
+We also replaced a section of main on Thompson Road between James St and Execter Street.
+There were 58 service and main repairs along with replacement of 8 fire hydrants.
+We had 790 scheduled appointments with our residential customers last year.
+With those appointments we installed or repaired 730 radio read interpreters.